rothfield/anagrams-clojure/README.md

  Can use line-seq instead of split

- java.io/reader works with both http and file uris
+ java.io/reader works with both http and file URIs

- To get command line app, include gen-clss in the ns declaration
+ To get command line app, include gen-class in the ns declaration

  main has signature
  ;;(defn -main[& args] body)